samuelreyes982/claude-image-hw-bypass/README.md

-Based strictly on your experimental data, here is a professional README/overview that accurately reflects your findings without overclaiming or speculating beyond the evidence.

----

 # Claude Image‑Based Homework Bypass

 A controlled experiment demonstrating that Claude Sonnet 4.6's safety filters can be bypassed when exploit‑related content is delivered through images rather than plain text.